 Annual bluegrass may be selectively controlled with postemergence herbicides (Table 3).
 Practitioners managing warm-season grasses have more options for selective postemergence annual bluegrass control than cool-season grasses.
 Foramsulfuron (Revolver) and trifloxysufluron (Monument) are labeled for bermudagrass and zoyiagrass residential lawns and other sites (see the current edition of the Georgia Pest Management Handbook).
 Efficacy of these herbicides generally increases under warm temperatures in spring compared to winter and non-ionic surfactants may enhance efficacy.

 Sulfosulfuron (Certainty) and metsulfuron (Blade or Manor) may control young annual bluegrass plants but do not control mature populations (see the current edition of the Georgia Pest Management Handbook).
 These herbicides are labeled for bermudagrass, centipedegrass, St. Augustinegrass and zoysiagrass.
 Sulfosulfuron can also be applied to bahiagrass and seashore paspalum.
-Repeat application may be required f 003C or complete annual bluegrass control in warm-season grasses.
-1E50
+Repeat application may be required for complete annual bluegrass control in warm-season grasses.

 Dormant bermudagrass may be treated with nonselective herbicides, such as glyphosate (Roundup, Touchdown, others), glufosinate (Finale) and diquat (Reward) (see the current edition of the Georgia Pest Management Handbook).
 These herbicides will injure or kill existing vegetation, including annual bluegrass, and managers should only spray at peak dormancy when no green turfgrass foliage is observable.
 Nonselective herbicides should only be applied to completely dormant bermudagrass.
 Applications during early spring may delay greenup with significant turf injury.